-Writes an Irreducibly Infeasible Subset (IIS) of a linear or quadratic program to a file, including only a subset of constraints that is infeasible, but with the property that if any single constraint is removed, the resulting problem will be feasible.
+Writes an irreducibly infeasible subset (IIS) of a linear or quadratic program to a file, including only a subset of constraints that is infeasible, but with the property that if any single constraint is removed, the resulting problem will be feasible.
 The format is the same as that used by LpWrite().

-SolverInfo( item : Text ; lp : optional LpType ; engine : optional Text )
+SolverInfo( item: Text; Ip: optional LpType; engine: optional Text )